 - 1 tbsp ancho chili (soaked in hot water for 10 mins) or 1 tbsp chili in adobo

 - 1 large celery root

 - 1 cup shredded romaine lettuce

 - 1 avocado, diced

 - 1 jalapeño, thinly sliced

-- Pour the sauce from the slow cooker into a blender or alternatively use an immersion blender to puree the sauce until its completely smooth.
+Pour the remaining sauce from the pot into a blender and puree until completely smooth.
 Pour the sauce over the shredded chicken and stir until it is all evenly coated.

-- Fill the tacos with the shredded chicken, shredded lettuce, salsa, avocado and chipotle sauce, top with sliced jalapeños and cilantro and enjoy!
+Fill the tacos with the shredded chicken, shredded lettuce, salsa, avocado and chipotle sauce, top with sliced jalapeños and enjoy!